Last updated: 20 April 2023

 Please note that if you do set your preferences as described above, you may still see Adobe ads on other companies' websites or apps, but they will not be based on your activity on our websites and apps.

-Adobe complies with the DAA's Self-Regulatory Principles for Online Behavioral Advertising and related DAA guidance.
+Adobe complies with the DAA's Self-Regulatory Principles for Online Behavioural Advertising and related DAA guidance.
 For more general information about interest-based ads and your choices, please see: